Oakland Unified School District: Grand Jury reports

-Oakland Unified School District has experienced ongoing financial difficulties in recent years.
 A 2018 Alameda County Civil Grand Jury report noted that the District had been "in financial peril" for the prior 15 years, with an average $20 million to $30 million in debt each year, due to budgetary errors and out-of-control spending.
 Enrollment had dropped from 54,000 to 37,000 students, resulting in decreased state funding, but the district had opened more schools (Rudsdale Newcomer School, which serves immigrants, and the School of Language, a bilingual middle school), rather than closing them in response to declining enrollment, the report found.
 The report also criticized "system-wide failures" including "no accountability, lack of trust, and high teacher and administration turnover."

-Another Alameda County Civil Grand Jury Report published a year later that financial instability was due to "the district’s poor business practices and broken culture," rather than just outside pressures like declining enrollment.
+Another Alameda County Civil Grand Jury Report published a year later that financial instability was due to "the district's poor business practices and broken culture," rather than just outside pressures like declining enrollment.
 The report found that although the District ranked sixth in per-pupil state funding out of 37 Bay Area school districts, it had far above average spending on non-teaching costs and consultants, and lower than average spending on teachers and special education.
 Spending for supervisor and administrator salaries was found to be more than six times the statewide average.
 Under Superintendent Antwan Wilson, the report said, millions of dollars were wasted as capital projects were halted in the planning stages, and $172 million was spent on new construction projects, leaving the district's finances "in shambles."
 The Board of Education responded that the new Blueprint for Quality Schools, the Citywide Plan, and the Plan for Fiscal Vitality, released between the Grand Jury's investigation and the publication of its report, had already addressed some of the Grand Jury's recommendations.
 The Board of Education also disagreed or partially disagreed with many of the report's findings.